Intourist poster for use in the USA, 1930s. The postcard reads, ‘ This is more than a pleasure trip - it is a voyage into a new world!’

 A Dutch translation of the book by Toon Bohmen, De Rode Belofte, was published in June 2011 by Nieuw Amsterdam.
 Details are here, and it’s for sale here.

 A Spanish translation by Catalina Martinez Munoz, Abundancia Roja, came out in October 2011 from Turner Libros.
 Details, including an extract in Spanish, are here.
 It can be bought here.
+There is now also a Spanish-language Kindle edition, here.

 An Estonian translation by Andrus Maran, Punane Kullus, has just been published too, by Tanapaev.
 Details are here; it’s for sale here.